DataSF/datasf.github.io/blog/_posts/2018-03-05-the-data-shakers-and-innovators-return.md

   - blog
 ---

-On March 2nd nearly 100 city employees packed a room in City Hall for the second annual Data and Innovation Awards.
-Organizes by DataSF and the Mayor's Office of Civic Innovation, each year a team of judges from the non-profit, for profit, foundation, and government sector come together and choose projects that eximplify excellent use of data and innovative thinking.
-This year we are proud to announce the 6 winning projects comprised of 49 city employees across 11 departments.
+On March 2nd nearly 100 city employees packed a room in City Hall for the second annual Data and Innovation Awards, organized by DataSF and the Mayor's Office of Civic Innovation.
+Each year a team of judges from the non-profit, for profit, foundation, and government sector come together and choose projects that exemplify excellent use of data and innovative thinking.
+This year we are proud to announce the 6 winning projects from 49 city employees across 11 departments.

 ## Award Categories